92741234/Netflix-Dashboard/README.md

 The objective of this project was to explore content trends, audience targeting, and platform growth by transforming raw Netflix data into interactive dashboards.
 Through data cleaning, modeling, and visualization, I built a report that helps answer critical questions like:

-How has Netflix’s content library grown over the years?
+1) How has Netflix’s Rapidly grow from 2015?

-Which countries contribute the most to Netflix’s catalog?
+2) Which countries contribute the most to Netflix’s catalog?

-What type of content (Movies vs. TV Shows) dominates?
+3) What type of content (Movies vs. TV Shows) dominates?

-How are age ratings distributed across content?
+4) How are age ratings distributed across content?

 🔧 Tools & Techniques Used

-Power BI Desktop → Dashboard creation
+a) Power BI Desktop → Dashboard creation.

-Power Query → Data cleaning & transformation
+b) Power Query → Data cleaning & transformation.

-DAX (Data Analysis Expressions) → Custom measures & KPIs
+c) DAX (Data Analysis Expressions) → Custom measures & KPIs.

- Filters → Interactive analysis by year, rating, or type
+d) Filters → Interactive analysis by year, rating, or type.

 📊 Key Features of the Dashboard

-Content Trends Over Time
+1) Content Trends Over Time.

-Number of releases per year (2008–2021)
+2) Number of releases per year (2008–2021).

-Split between Movies and TV Shows
+3) Split between Movies and TV Shows.

-Geographic Analysis
+4) Geographic Analysis.

-Ratings Distribution
+5) Ratings Distribution.

-Popular age group categories (e.g., TV-MA, TV-14, PG-13)
+6) Popular age group categories (e.g., TV-MA, TV-14, PG-13).

-Genre Insights
+7) Genre Insights.

-Comparison of movies vs. TV shows by category
+8) Comparison of movies vs. TV shows by category.

 💡 Insights Generated

-Netflix’s content library has grown rapidly since 2015, aligning with its global expansion.
+1) Netflix’s content library has grown rapidly since 2015, aligning with its global expansion.

-Movies make up a larger share of Netflix’s catalog, but TV Shows are steadily increasing.
+2) Movies make up a larger share of Netflix’s catalog, but TV Shows are steadily increasing.

-The majority of content is from the United States and India, showing strong dominance in English and Hindi content.
+3) The majority of content is from the United States and India, showing strong dominance in English and Hindi content.

-TV-MA and TV-14 are the most common ratings, reflecting Netflix’s focus on adult and teen audiences.
+4) TV-MA and TV-14 are the most common ratings, reflecting Netflix’s focus on adult and teen audiences.

 🚀 Value of This Project

 This project demonstrates my ability to:

-Clean and transform large datasets in Power Query
+1) Clean and transform large datasets in Power Query.

-Apply DAX formulas to generate measures and KPIs
+2) Apply DAX formulas to generate measures and KPIs.

-Design interactive and insightful dashboards for real-world datasets
+3) Design interactive and insightful dashboards for real-world datasets.

-Communicate data stories effectively with visuals
+4) Communicate data stories effectively with visuals.

-It’s a strong example of how data analytics can turn raw streaming data into meaningful insights about industry trends, audience targeting, and business growth.
+5) It’s a strong example of how data analytics can turn raw streaming data into meaningful insights about industry trends, audience targeting, and business growth.

-📸 Sample Dashboard View

-(Add screenshots here – e.g., content growth chart, map visualization, rating breakdown.)

 ✨ Conclusion